sushantdhumak/LangChain-Basics/README.md

 This project helps to design and implement an LLM-powered chatbot.
 We will send the messages to chatbot using Prompt Templates.

+### 4. Build a Simplae Chatbot with Chat History and Stream - Simple_Chatbot_ChatHistory_Streaming.py

+This project helps to design and implement an LLM-powered chatbot.
+We will manage conversation history and also use streaming to improve the user experience.